 Wellness Fitness Workouts Hydration and Exercise: What To Drink During a Workout It's essential to stay hydrated before, during, and after workouts.
 By Benjamin Plackett Updated on November 3, 2022 Medically reviewed by Allison Herries, RDN Medically reviewed by Allison Herries, RDN Allison Herries, RDN, is a registered dietitian for a telehealth company.
 In her role, she provides nutrition education and counseling to help her clients set and reach their personal health goals. learn more Share this page on Facebook Share this page on Twitter Share this page on Pinterest Email this page As much as 60% of your body is made up of water.
 And when you work out, you can lose quite a bit.
 Drinking water helps the joints and body tissues function, regulates body temperature, and transports nutrients.
 But some of us don't drink enough water, according to Nancy Clark, RD, a sports nutritionist and author of Nancy Clark's Sports Nutrition Guide Book.
 Here's what you should know before picking the perfect beverage to keep you hydrated during your next workout.
 01 of 06 Choose the Right Beverage Sometimes the simplest solution is the best, and that's true when choosing a workout beverage.
 "If you're an average person, then water after a workout is just fine," said Clark.
 But if your workout is more intense and you spend more than three hours at a time doing it, then Clark recommended chocolate milk. "[Chocolate milk] has got sodium and calcium, which we lose when we sweat.
 It's also got carbs to refuel and give energy, and the protein also helps to repair any damage."
 If milk or water isn't your thing, sports drinks, coconut water, or other beverages are fine.
 Don't worry too much about electrolytes.
 Clark said food could provide for those lost in sweat.
 02 of 06 Consume the Right Amount There isn't a set amount of water that you should consume during exercise, said Clark, who advised that you "drink to thirst."
 But there are ways to calculate your sweat rate, which involve weighing yourself before and after you run and doing a few calculations.
 Clark said that if you lose a quart of sweat in an hour, you should drink about eight ounces of water every 15 minutes.
 If you want to skip the math and tend to sweat a lot, four to eight ounces every 15 to 20 minutes during your workout is a good rule of thumb.
 03 of 06 Don't Drink Too Much It's possible to drink too much fluid, although this is uncommon.
 It's more of a risk during marathons and triathlons.
 Athletes who consume a lot of fluid (even sports drinks) but not enough sodium can develop a potentially life-threatening condition called hyponatremia.
-Symptoms of hyponatremia include: Nausea or vomitingHeadache, confusion, or fatigueLow blood pressureLoss of energyMuscle weakness, twitching, or cramps Seizures or coma Restlessness or bad temper But really, over-hydration is "rare," according to Clark, who noted that most people don't drink enough fluids while working out.
+Symptoms of hyponatremia include: Nausea or vomiting Headache, confusion, or fatigue Low blood pressure Loss of energy Muscle weakness, twitching, or cramps Seizures or coma Restlessness or bad temper But really, over-hydration is "rare," according to Clark, who noted that most people don't drink enough fluids while working out.
 04 of 06 Pack in Some Protein and Carbs While exercising is good for you, it's common to incur minor cell or tissue damage after a workout.
 Proteins can help repair any damage, so Clark recommended rehydrating with a protein-rich drink after an incredibly intense workout.
 But it's not just about protein, said Clark.
 Because you expend substantial energy when exercising, "you want about three times more carbohydrates than protein," so Clark recommended flavored milk as a fluid replacement 05 of 06 Know the Risks of Dehydration Many problems can result from not drinking enough water.
 Perhaps one of the most common is fatigue.
 If you don't drink enough water, then "your blood gets thicker from lower water content, and your heart has to work harder, which means you get tired," noted Clark.
 "A dehydrated person will get fatigued."
 06 of 06 Drink Before and During Exercise Clark recommended drinking fluids before you even begin to exercise, especially if you're doing something that requires a lot of stamina.
 "You need to start drinking about one and a one-half to two hours before running a marathon," said Clark.
 Also, drinking fluids during a workout is a good idea, too.
 "We don't drink enough during exercise, and that puts you in a hole when you finish, and then you have to rehydrate," said Clark.
 "It's better if you don't put yourself in that hole in the first place."
 While it might be cumbersome to carry water with you on the run, it's worth it, according to Clark.
 A Quick Review Exercise has many benefits to our bodies but losing hydration is one of the side effects.
 It's essential to keep hydrated all of the time, especially when exercising.
 Proper fluid replenishment is the key to preventing dehydration.
 Tips such as how much, when, and what fluids to bring along should help you feel your best when exercising.
 Was this page helpful?
 Thanks for your feedback!
 Tell us why!
-Other Submit Sources Health.com uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
+Other Submit 5 Sources Health.com uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.
 Amiri M, Ghiasvand R, Kaviani M, Forbes SC, Salehi-Abargouei A. Chocolate milk for recovery from exercise: a systematic review and meta-analysis of controlled clinical trials.
 Eur J Clin Nutr.
 2019;73(6):835-849. doi:10.1038/s41430-018-0187-x Anti-Doping Agency.
 Fluids and hydration.
 National Kidney Foundation.
 Hyponatremia.
 Peake JM, Neubauer O, Della Gatta PA, Nosaka K. Muscle damage and inflammation during recovery from exercise.
 J Appl Physiol (1985).
 2017;122(3):559-570. doi:10.1152/japplphysiol.00971.2016 Taylor K, Jones EB.
 Adult dehydration.
 In: StatPearls.
 StatPearls Publishing; 2022.